As a unified generation, let us stand together and declare that all people matter.

 I am what I am today because of a strong support system.
 First, because of my parents and my family who love me unconditionally; second, because of the therapists, doctors, teachers and tutors who provided me with excellent care; third, because of the inclusive schools that accepted me and encouraged me to do my best; and fourth, because of Special Olympics that taught me to focus on my strengths, and to fight for the respect and inclusion of people with intellectual disabilities.

-On behalf of the more than six million Special Olympics athletes around the world, I appeal to all people with good hearts.
+I do this not for me, but with my voice, I seek opportunities to speak on behalf of the more than six million Special Olympics athletes around the world, I appeal to all people with good hearts.
 Please help us spread the message of love, acceptance, respect and inclusion.
 Please be the next heroes who will stop the bullying, rejection and ridicule of people with intellectual disabilities.

 As a unified generation, let us stand together and declare that all people matter; we who are differently abled, we matter, too.

 Adapted from a speech that Brina delivered on June 22, 2018, in Athens, Greece during the 7th Stavros Niarchos Foundation Conference of Philanthropy.
+Updated in 2020.